Human Trafficking - Full Report

 • Trafficked people may be cut from their faith communities and otherwise hindered from practising their faith.
 This observation is not based on existing research, but it’s a deduction based on:

-1. People are often trafficked to locations that have a different culture, language or religion than the region they are from
+1. People may be trafficked to locations that have a different culture, language or religion than the region they are from

 3. The basic freedoms of trafficked persons are often limited by their traffickers

-4. Trafficked persons are often made to work long hours
+4. Trafficked persons are commonly made to work long hours

 Economic harm